- Personal Finance»

 Post your prices prominently.
 Tag each item individually, so there is no question as to the asking price.
-In the case of damaged items, mention the defect on the tag.
-You may want to sell some items in lots—like books, CDs or dinnerware.
-In this case, place the items in a box with a sign indicating the price for the entire lot.
+In the case of damaged goods, mention the defect on the tag.
+You may want to sell some things in lot--like books, CDs or dinnerware.
+In this case, place the items in a box with a sign indicating the price for the entire group.

 Spread the Word

-Start by creating a buzz among your friends and family about the upcoming sale.
+Several weeks in advance by creating a buzz among your friends and family about the upcoming sale.
 Word of mouth is an effective and cheap form of advertising.
-Send emails and promote your sale via social networks.
-Place an classified or display ad on Craigslist with a teaser photo of some of the items you will be selling.
+Send emails and promote your sale via social networks like Facebook Marketplace.
+Place a classified or display ad on Craigslist with a teaser photo of some of the items you'll be selling.